 A 2016 survey by Veritas found that 82% of IT decision-makers are notorious data hoarders.(1) To make matters worse, 85% of enterprise data is an unorganized mess that costs employees plenty of time—2.5 hours each day—to plow through.(2)

-Of course, digital hoarding isn’t just a problem of the top brass.
+Of course, digital hoarding behaviors aren’t just a problem for the top brass.
 Forgotten browser bookmarks, thousands of unread emails, duplicate files… Sounds familiar?
 While creative pursuits require a dash of disorganization, you can’t hope to keep that game up forever.

 In today’s article, we set out to find a solution: